-- Since the PACE loan is a special assessment obligation, it is senior to any mortgage – and hence very secure for the lender.
-(Because of this, if the property owner has a preexisting mortgage, he or she must get the mortgage bank's consent.)
+- Since the PACE loan is a special assessment obligation, it is very secure for the lender.
+(If the property owner has a preexisting mortgage, he or she must get the mortgage bank's consent.)

 - Up to 100% of the project's cost can be covered under a PACE special assessment.

 - The PACE special assessment "runs with the land" – the owner can sell the property and the new owner simply picks up the payments (and energy savings), just as it begins to pay property tax.

 - Because of these features, PACE special assessments feature terms of 10 to 20 years (up to the useful life of the improvements or equipment involved) – much longer than a traditional bank loan.

 - Under Michigan's PACE statute, the contractor doing the work must guarantee the energy savings on all projects of $250,000 and up.

 - Bottom line: property owners doing PACE projects approved as part of Lean & Green Michigan will generally pay nothing down and will generate more money in energy savings than their payments to service the special assessment.
 The project will be cash flow positive from beginning to end.
 In fact, under Michigan's PACE law, this savings to investment ratio must be positive on day one as a condition of project approval.

 - Many companies also like PACE because their auditors treat it as off-balance sheet for accounting purposes.
 Most leases treat property tax obligations as operating expenses rather than capital expenses or debts.
 Special assessments are not accelerated if there is a delinquency or default, and the property may be sold without paying off the assessment.
 Each company must make its own determination on how to treat PACE for accounting purposes.